Motion for Discharge

 …to allow the State to unilaterally toll the running of the speedy trial period by entering a nol pros would eviscerate the rule.
 A prosecutor with a weak case could simply enter a nol pros while continuing to develop the case and then refile charges based on the same criminal episode months or even years later, thus effectively denying an accused the right to a speedy trial while the State strengthens its case.

 In Genden v.
 Fuller, 648 So.
 2d 1183 (Fla.
-1994), the Florida Supreme Court considered the question of whether Florida Rule of Criminal Procedure 3.191 should be construed to allow the State to effectively toll the running of the speedy trial period by entering a “no action” prior to the filing of formal charges.
+1994), the Florida Supreme Court considered the question of whether Florida Rule of Criminal Procedure 3.191 should be construed to allow the State to effectively toll the running of the speedy trial period by entering a “no action” before the filing of formal charges.

 When Does the Speedy Trial Rule Apply?